arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Theproblemtobesolved/Thetransitionfromcrafttoscience/Recognisingtheconstraintsposedbythenatureofclassroomwork/index.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "Recognising the constraints posed by the nature of classroom work "
+title: 'Recognising the constraints posed by the nature of classroom work '
-nav_order: Recognisingtheconstraintsposedbythenatureofclassroomwork
-has_children: false
 ---
 # Recognising the constraints posed by the nature of classroom work